Decision-Neuroscience-Lab/coding-workshop-material/Writing-Clear-Code.md

 ### Example of clear code:

+Here is the same piece of code reformatted to be clearer and easier to read.
+How did these changes fix the problems you identified in the example above?
+Could this clear code example be modified to further improve the readability of the code?

 ```
 % Print output
 A = 2;
 B = 5;
 C = (A + B) / 2;